 We walked on through the village along Poppit Road, past The Ferry Inn pub and reached an open space on the riverside with a decorative slate pillar.
 This is the official start / end Point of the 186 mile route of the Pembrokeshire Coast Path National Trail.

 This is as far as we go on this walk and for a good reason.
 The next time we’ll be here will be walking from the opposite direction to complete the entire Pembrokeshire Coast Path, at some future date.
 It’s a lovely riverside setting and over the other side of the river are the countryside fields we had walked across earlier in the day.

 It had been a fine day with clear blue skies and warm weather.
 In fact a very fine and historic day as a new UK record temperature of 20.3 degrees for a February day was set in Ceredigion.
 It felt like we had been on a mid summer ramble, yet officially it was still winter!

 Before heading back we took the opportunity for an essential alcoholic beverage at a local pub.
 On a late winter hike you’d expect to seek out a pub with a roaring fire and a hot meal.

 Not today though, as we enjoyed a refreshing cider outside on the sunny riverside at The Ferry Inn, St. Dogmael’s.
 As the pub sign states its just as well muddy boots are welcome!

-This walk from the Gwbert Hotel to the marker point at St.Dogmael’s was a distance of 6 miles (9.8 kms) we had chalked up on the Wales Coast Path route.
+This walk from the Gwbert Hotel to the marker point at St.Dogmael’s was a distance of 6 miles (9.8 kms) on the first Ceredigion section of Wales Coast Path.